wp-plugins/videowhisper-live-streaming-integration/readme.txt

 * Install from repository or copy this plugin folder to your wordpress installation in your plugins folder.
 You should obtain wp-content/plugins/videowhisper-live-streaming-integration .
 * Enable the plugin from Wordpress admin area and fill the "Settings", including rtmp address there.
 * Enable the widget that will add links to the broadcasting interface and current live shows.
 If you have BuddyPress you can skip this step and allow only group broadcast.
+* Insert online channel snapshots in posts and pages with [videowhisper livesnapshots] shortcode

 == Screenshots ==
 1. Live Broadcast (for publisher)